anaclumos/Programming/D180813/README.md

     colloc = 0
     rowloc = 0

+    compass = 0
     # Tells the direction where to go.
-    # 0 goes right, 1 goes down, 2 goes left, 3 goes right
+    # 0 goes right, 1 goes down, 2 goes left, 3 goes up
-    compass = 0

     for x in range(collen * rowlen):